swaminathanj/DSA/Lectures.md

 ![Queue](vqueue.png)

 ### Properties
-  - FIFO: First-In-First-Out
+  - **FIFO**: First-In-First-Out
-  - insert at one end and remove from the other end
+  - Insert at one end and remove from the other end

 ### Operations
   - enqueue